-Fresh, tart, Granny Smith Apples are peeled, and cut into wedges.
+Fresh, tart, Granny Smith apples are peeled, and cut into wedges.
 They are tossed with a perfect blend of cinnamon, sugar, and butter.
 Then, they are piled high and tucked into store-bought dough.
-This pie bakes up high to a deliciously flaky perfection.
+This easy apple pie bakes up high to a deliciously flaky perfection.

 Are you looking for a homemade apple pie recipe, but don’t have time to make a pie crust from scratch?
 I love a homemade pie crust just as much as the next gal, but sometimes you just feel like taking a short-cut to the final goods.

 That’s where this Apple Pie Recipe with premade crust comes to the rescue.
 The filling uses fresh apples, but we save time by using a store-bought crust and it still tastes amazing!

 Making apple pie with store bought pie dough

 Making homemade apple pie is one of those tasks that really pays off.
 With just a small amount of invested time, I can make a large “mile-high” apple pie for my entire family.

 Baking is one of those hobbies that I just love and my family appreciates.
 If I had my own way, I would spend all day cooking.